 The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-The Company considers trade and other receivables in default when contractual payments are 360 days past due.
+Moreover, the Company considers trade and other receivables in default when contractual payments are 360 days past due, their recoverable amounts being nil.